joshjms/pocket-watch/README.md

 # Pocket Watch

 REST API for running unreliable code in a sandboxed environment.
+Everyone can make their very own Leetcode without compromising server security and health.

 > The service is still under development.
+Please ⭐ this project to motivate the coding monkeys ❤️!

 ## Usage